 Let me conclude with a reflection.
 I've been thinking a lot lately about the Pledge of Allegiance.
 I learned it in the first grade.
 I stood in the classroom with my hand over my heart, and I said the words, "with liberty and justice for all."

 I believed those words.
 I cherished those words.
-But the world has disappointed.
+I wanted so very much for those words to be true.